 Requirements for Admission

 Applicants must be graduate students in a field of Byzantine studies (or advanced undergraduates with a strong background in Greek) at a North American or European university.
 Two years of college level ancient Greek (or the equivalent) are a prerequisite; a diagnostic test will be administered to finalist applicants before the final selection of successful candidates is made.

-Applicants should send a letter by January 15, 2008, to Dr. Talbot, describing their academic background, career goals, previous study of Greek, and reasons for wishing to attend the summer school.
+Applicants should send a letter by February 15, 2010, to Dr. Margaret Mullett, Director of Byzantine Studies, describing their academic background, career goals, previous study of Greek, and reasons for wishing to attend the summer school.
 The application should also include a curriculum vitae and a transcript of the graduate school or undergraduate record.
-Two letters of recommendation should be sent separately, one from the student’s advisor, and one from an instructor in Greek, assessing the candidate’s present level of competence in ancient or medieval Greek.
+Two letters of recommendation should be sent separately, one from the student's advisor, and one from an instructor in Greek, assessing the candidate's present level of competence in ancient or medieval Greek.
 Principles of selection will include three considerations: previous meritorious achievement, need for intensive study of Byzantine Greek, and future direction of research.
-Awards will be announced in late February 2008, and must be accepted by March 15.
+Awards will be announced in March 2010, and must be accepted by April 1.

 Program in Byzantine Studies

 Martin Cerchez, Shay Eshel, Hannah Ewing, Rebecca Falcasasantos, Philip Forness, Daria Resh, Trevor Layman, Nathan Leidholm, Brian Long, Divna Manolova, Alexandre Roberts, Lionel Yaceczko.